 For bad-ass BBQ and bushwhackers: Edley’s

 BBQ purists may call it too trendy, but I don’t care.
-I LOVE this BBQ joint that now boasts three locations across town.
-The Tuck (pulled pork, not brisket) forever gets me order, and even though I nearly died from bushwhacker consumption last year (don’t ask), I can’t stay away.
-My runner-up for barbecue is Martin’s, which now boasts four locations around town.
+I LOVE this BBQ joint that now boasts three locations locally, one in Chattanooga and one in Kentucky.
+The Tuck forever gets my order, and even though I nearly died from bushwhacker consumption a few years ago (don’t ask), I can’t stay away.
+Love nachos?
+Can’t go wrong with BBQ nachos, topped with a heaping pile of pulled pork.

 For a drink on the go: Bajo Sexto

 A cocktail I can carry around downtown with me?
 Don’t mind if I do!
-Jonathan Waxman’s latest Nashville endeavor has authentic Mexican food and delicious drinks, like the bourbon horchata, which I will go back for time and time again.
+Jonathan Waxman’s first Nashville endeavor has authentic Mexican food and delicious drinks, like the bourbon horchata, and it’s conveniently located between the Omni, the Music City Center and the Country Music Hall of Fame, so perfect for those of you staying downtown.

 For the celebrity chef experience: Chauhan House